EComStation: Version 2.1

 eComStation 2.1 was released only a year after version 2.0, in May 2011.

 Version 2.1 has two significant new features.
 The first is support for AHCI disk controllers, via a newly developed device driver.
 The second is the replacement of the old IBM Boot Manager with the open-source Air-Boot software, which does not require a primary partition and is therefore easier to install on disks with pre-existing operating systems.

 eComStation 2.1 also updates some of the included applications, notably Mozilla Firefox, and has some minor improvements to the installer.

 As of version 2.1, much of the former branding by Serenity Systems has been removed from the released product, and replaced by that of Mensys BV.

-eComStation 2.1 is currently available in English and German NLVs.
-A preview release of a Japanese NLV is also available to certain customers.
-Other NLVs, including Dutch and Italian, are reportedly under development.
+eComStation 2.1 is available in English and German NLVs.
+A preview release of a Japanese NLV was made available to certain customers.

 Open source software

 eComStation is also complemented by several open source applications that are included in the installer: